-You’ve had your baby, and soon after you’re sent home from the hospital without an instruction manual!
-Now what?
-Here’s how to survive the first 6 weeks with new baby.
+You’ve had your baby, and now you’re at home without an instruction manual for this new member of the family!
+If you’re wondering what’s supposed to happen now, don’t panic!
+Here’s our guide on how to survive the first 6 weeks with a new baby.

-For as much as you can’t wait to throw out (or donate) your awful maternity clothes, you may still need them after birth.
+For as much as you can’t wait to get rid of your maternity clothes, you may still need them after giving birth.
 Look at it this way: It took about 40 weeks to grow a baby, so don’t expect to fit into your pre-pregnancy clothing overnight.
-It will take time but you will get there!
-If you happen to fit into your pre-pregnancy clothes immediately after birth, we can’t be friends!
+It will take time, but you will get there!
+If you happen to fit into your pre-pregnancy clothes immediately after birth, we can’t be friends…!

 Collect Takeout Menus

-Even if your name is Julia Child, you will be in no mood, let alone have the time, to cook.
+Even if your name is Julia Child, you will be in no mood to cook – let alone have the time.
 Start collecting takeout menus from local restaurants that deliver, or make and freeze meals in advance.

-No matter how organized you may be, unless dear husband/partner takes care of the financials, setting up automatic bill pay will yield one less thing to worry about.
-This way you can focus on baby and avoid late fees.
+No matter how organised you may be, setting up automatic bill pay will mean one less thing to worry about.
+This way you can focus on your new baby and avoid late fees.

 Before you had your baby, you never watched television, right?
-Prepare to watch the most television of your life.
-DVR comes in handy.
-So does Netflix.
+Prepare to watch the most television of your life in the next few months.
+Boxsets, on demand TV, Netflix and being able to record your favourite programmes comes in handy.
 Don’t be surprised when you start watching the Disney channel and actually like it.
 You may even find yourself singing the jingles in the shower (when you finally get to take one).

 This will help you feel productive when you’re home all day in your pyjamas with your hair up and no makeup on.
-Even if it’s just making a pot of coffee, you’d be surprised how hard it is to do this otherwise simple task.
-Things that were once done without thinking, have now become challenging with a newborn in your arms.
-Tell yourself, “No matter what, today I am going to…” take a shower, put the dishes away, go for a walk in the park.
+Even if it’s just a walk around the block, you’d be surprised how hard it is to do this otherwise simple task.
+Things that were once done without thinking have now become challenging with a new baby to factor in.
+Tell yourself: “No matter what, today I am going to…” – this could be to take a shower, put the dishes away, go for a walk in the park.
 Do one “big” thing every day, no matter what.

-You might also like 41 Reasons You Know You’re Mom to a new Baby
+You May Also Enjoy 41 Reasons You Know You’re Mom to a New Baby

-Ask a friend or relative to set up a meal train for you.
-Maybe they already set one up without you asking.
-This will eliminate the stressful question, “What’s for lunch?” or “What’s for dinner?”
-Not only is this a great way to evade cooking, but also an opportunity for friends and family to meet baby!
+Ask a friend or relative to set up a ‘meal train’ for you.
+This will eliminate the stressful question: “What’s for lunch?” or “What’s for dinner?”
+Not only is this a great way to avoid cooking, but also an opportunity for friends and family to meet your new baby!

-You won’t know how big your baby is until he or she is actually born.
-Be sure to have your changing table stocked and ready to go with newborn and size 1 diapers.
-You just never know.
-The same applies to clothing as lots of times, many newborns never wear newborn-sized clothing, so have some 0-3 month sizes in their wardrobe.
+You won’t know how big your baby is until s/he is actually born.
+Be sure to have your changing table stocked and ready to go with newborn and size 1 diapers – you just never know.
+The same applies to clothing, as lots of times many newborns move straight (or very quickly) into 0-3 month sizes.